-6.3 M2M Entitlement Adjustment for New Transmission Facilities or Upgraded Transmission Facilities
+6.3 M2M Entitlement Adjustment for New Transmission Facilities, Upgraded Transmission Facilities or Retired Transmission Facilities

-This section sets forth the rules for incorporating new or upgraded Transmission Facilities into the M2M Entitlement calculation.
-For all M2M Entitlement adjustments, the nonbuilding RTO is the non-funding market, and the building RTO is the funding market.
+This section sets forth the rules for incorporating new or upgraded Transmission Facilities, and Transmission Facility retirements, into the M2M Entitlement calculation.
+For all M2M Entitlement adjustments, the non-building RTO is the non-funding market, and the building RTO is the funding market.